nickyhajal/world-domination-summit/_content/connect.md

 ![](https://farm1.staticflickr.com/540/19673807691_651055a89b_z_d.jpg)
 <br>
-<p>With a Connect ticket, you'll have access to activities beginning on Tuesday, August 9 and continuing through Sunday, August 14.
-Every day will feature several optional activities that you can choose from.
-There will be a yoga or fitness activity in the morning, several "spark sessions" in the afternoon, and a focused group experience in the evenings. </p>
+<p>With a Connect ticket, you'll have access to activities beginning on <b>Tuesday, August 9</b> and continuing through <b>Sunday, August 14</b>. </p>

+<p>Every day will feature several optional activities that you can choose from.
+There will be a yoga or fitness activity in the morning, several "Spark Sessions" in the afternoon, and a focused group experience in the evenings. </p>

 ![](https://farm4.staticflickr.com/3873/14638042061_9afbe0f0fc_z_d.jpg)